idd-fall17/hw3-musicmadness/README.md

 The linear pot maps a 7 bit integer to controller 77 in the software.
 Mikro Prism can then assign this controller on the computer interface.

 ### Reflection
-We learned a lot from this exercise and have had a lot of playing music on it.
-None of us are musicians, and this influenced are design as we wanted to make a device that we could all play.
+We learned a lot from this exercise and have had a lot of fun playing music on it.
+None of us are musicians, and this influenced our design as we wanted to make a device that we could all play.
 Limiting it to a selection of chords helped a lot in not allowing it to sound like a cat walking on a piano.

 Initially we had wanted to use the accelerometer, but found that the movement was somewhat unpredictable with the Pico Pro.
 Switching to using the photoresistors made for a more consistent experience and a device design that was playable.
 The single biggest challenge was getting the full pipeline of software up and running (Pico to Serial to MIDI to Virtual MIDI port to Synthesizer).